 The unique design of high-top sits above an interior layout that seems to break the laws of physics: it feels much roomier inside than it looks from the outside.
 Four forward-facing fully belted travel seats lie ahead of a one-piece moulded washroom that utilises every atom of available space; there’s also a nearside kitchen with more available work surface than some far bigger coachbuilts can offer.
 A clever slide-out wardrobe and double-skinned roof earn the model even more brownie points.

 The earliest models were built on the previous-generation Citroën Relay van, with the new shape taking over from 2007.
 Romahome is still building the popular R30 today.
+Find out about an older Romahome as well as we take a look at the Romahome on Citroën C15.

 Essential facts and figures